Media

 Latest News

-Washington, D.C. — The US Senate today voted 53-46 to confirm Seema Nanda as the Solicitor for the Department of Labor.
-Congressional Asian Pacific American Caucus (CAPAC) Chair Judy Chu (CA-27) issued the following statement:
+Washington, D.C. — The House of Representatives today passed H.R.
+2741, the Consolidated Appropriations Act, which provides $1.5 trillion to fund the Federal government through fiscal year 2022.
+Congressional Asian Pacific Caucus (CAPAC) Chair Rep. Judy Chu (CA-27) issued the following statement:

-Washington, D.C. — Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements applauding the Senate’s 50-47 vote to confirm Julie Su to be the Deputy Secretary of the U.S. Department of Labor:
+Washington, D.C. — Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements to welcome the Lunar New Year, which begins on February 1, 2022 and marks the Year of the Tiger:

 Congresswoman Judy Chu (CA-27), CAPAC Chair: